ybixun/simple_portfolio_optimizer/README.md

 This project was actually done for the purpose of my school module where we are required to do up an individual project that involves using linear optimization to resolve a business problem.
 Being someone from a finance/accounting background, I thought of using linear optimization to improve the efficiency of coming up with allocation of assets and bonds to get an optimized portfolio for clients depending on their risk appetite and their expected returns.

+In this case, WealthisHealth Pte.
+Ltd. is a fictitious company that will roleplay as the client in this project.

+Gurobi solver was originally used for the optimization model for the purpose of school project.
+Now that I put it up on my github public repository, I editted the code and changed it to using ORT-Tool, an open-source solver, so the portfolio optimizer can be used anytime.

 ## Features

 - Linear-optimization model that can be utilized to get optimized allocation of assets.